 Although many reputable, helpful, and secure extensions are available, they still function as third-party add-ons to your browser and your device.
 This means they all have inherent security risks.
 In addition to the security hygiene steps detailed in this article, there’s another way to maximize your browser performance, keep your favorite extensions, and protect your privacy and security: Download the Brave browser.

-But most important of all, Brave automatically blocks third-party ads & trackers, fingerprinting and phishing attempts, and tons of other creepy things.
+Brave is built on the open-source Chromium codebase, meaning it looks and performs very much like Chrome.
+Extensions from the Chrome Web Store will also work on Brave.
+But Brave also automatically blocks third-party ads and trackers, fingerprinting and phishing attempts, and tons of other creepy things.
 With Brave, these protections are built-in, meaning you don’t need as many third-party extensions in the first place.
 Brave optimizes speed, privacy, security, performance, and battery life.
 And it does so out-of-the-box.
+Try Brave today.